xabgu/unezquake/UNEZQUAKE.md

 ### Rulesets

 Rulesets have always been a targeted list of excluded features.
 The list of excluded features in ezQuake's pre-existing rulesets has not been modified in unezQuake, and upstream changes are tracked.
-Put succiently, no features previously disallowed by an existing ruleset (qcon, smackdown, thunderdome, etc) are now allowed in unezQuake.
+Put succinctly, no features previously disallowed by an existing ruleset (qcon, smackdown, thunderdome, etc) are now allowed in unezQuake.

 New uenzQuake features when developed are evaluated as to whether or not they should be disallowed by the older rulesets, as has been the case with features like inlay, to match the associated tournament conditions surrounding older rulesets.
 This matches with the historical and ongoing development in ezQuake, which often introduces new features and evaluates whether or not to exclude them from rulesets.
 For example the numerous feature differences between ezQuake 3.6 alpha and ezQuake 3.2.2 stable while both having ruleset "qcon"; unezQuake is the same.